 Always check navigation bylaws and registration bylaws before setting out.
 Get vital information about bridges, locks, and other facilities for boaters.
-Further guides are available for cruising the Thames or its connecting waterways for boating up the rivers.
+Further guides are available for boating on the Thames or its connecting waterways for cruising up the rivers.

 Anglian Waterways have information on conditions, closures and restrictions.
-Always check their reports and recreational bylaws before setting out.
+Always check the reports and their recreational bylaws before setting out.
 You can also download the latest information about the facilities and safety for these rivers:

 The River Medway in England is 70 miles long (113 km).
-You can check the current conditions, relevant restrictions, and the latest closures.
+Check the current conditions, relevant restrictions, and the latest closures.
 Their reports get updated during business working hours each week day.